Insights

 2. Discuss your legacy goals.

-Also, talk about your wishes for how your wealth should be deployed when you are no longer in the picture.
+Talk about your wishes for how your wealth should be deployed when you are no longer in the picture.
 Obviously, your values will inform this discussion.
 Don’t assume that your kids will bridle at being told what to do with their inheritance.
 In our experience, many children find the prospect of inheriting significant wealth a huge emotional and psychological burden.
-Giving them guidance on how they can use it responsibly and in accordance with your wishes can help relieve that.
+Giving them guidance on how they can use it responsibly, and in accordance with your wishes, can help relieve that.

 3. Share key details.

-One of the biggest challenges to a smooth transition of wealth occurs when family members do not know or cannot find important details – banking information, contacts for advisors (legal, tax, accounting, financial), and so on.
-So it’s a good idea to share those details now, or at least to let your children know where or from whom they can find what they need.
+One of the biggest challenges to a smooth transition of wealth occurs when family members do not know or cannot find important details—banking information, contacts for advisors (legal, tax, accounting, financial), and so on.
+It’s a good idea to share those details now, or at least to let your children know where, or from whom they can find what they need.

 4. Actively listen.

 Remember that communication is a two-way street.
-So, don’t just talk at your children about your wealth.
+Don’t just talk *AT* your children about your wealth.
 Instead, engage them in a conversation.
-Their thoughts, feelings and own goals matter, and knowing what they are can give you insight into ways your estate plans can evolve.
-If your kids have questions that you cannot answer immediately, red circle them and get back to them with answers later.
-And pay attention to body language and tone.
+Their thoughts, feelings and goals matter, and knowing what these baselines are can give you insight into the ways your estate plans can evolve.
+If your kids have questions that you cannot answer immediately, red-circle them and get back to them with answers later.
+Pay attention to body language and tone.
 If they appear defensive or uncomfortable, it might be time to take a break and resume the conversation some other time.

 5. Discuss their participation.

-We recommend that you consider holding these conversations in a relaxed, family-oriented setting, and summer getaways can fit that bill perfectly.
+We recommend that you consider holding these conversations in a relaxed, family-oriented setting, and family getaways can fit that bill perfectly.
 But even if that is not workable, try not to put off discussing wealth with your children.
-When it comes to wealth goals and values, informing and engaging kids now can relieve stress and uncertainty – and save you and your family from potential headaches down the road.
+When it comes to wealth goals and values, informing and engaging kids now can relieve stress and uncertainty—and save you and your family from potential headaches down the road.

 Processing...